-The surrounded items are identical to the dimensions of the FREMO end profile N90, so mechanical compatibility to other FREMO systems in N scale is maintained.
+The underlined items are identical to the dimensions of the FREMO end profile N90, so mechanical compatibility to other FREMO systems in N scale is maintained.
 The values in brackets refer to wide-spread, commercially available products.
-Both End profiles are symmetrical.

-NOTE: The 8-mm holes are NOT vertically centered in the faceplates of singletrack and doubletrack modules!
-It is suggested to drill these holes only after track has been laid, because the location of the holes in relation to the track is crucial for the connection of modules.
+NOTE: The 8-mm holes are NOT vertically centered!
+It is suggested to drill these holes only after track has been laid.
 A self-made cardboard template may be very useful.